isomerpages/ogp-poe-rayyan/index.md

 ---
 layout: homepage
 title: Rayyan Isomer Site
-description: An Isomer site of the Singapore Government, created as an assignment by Rayyan Safari.
+description: An Isomer site of the Singapore Government, created for an assignment by Rayyan Safari.
 image: /images/isomer-logo.svg
 permalink: /